 The Input Side of Death

 On the death side of the equation we have a single point.
 We were a single point at the moment of birth and that hasn't changed.
 Like the camera, it turned on recording from a single point at conception.
-It is still on and recording at the last moment of life.
+It is still on and recording the last moment of life.
 Here is the situation as we head into the input side of death.

 The camera is on, perceiving the environment.
 Here is the control panel of the camera.

-So we can state this problem like this:
+So we state this problem like this:

 Nothing is to a single point, as a single point is to what?